u-boot/u-boot/doc/uefi/uefi.rst

     120832 bytes read in 7 ms (16.5 MiB/s)
     => bootefi ${kernel_addr_r} ${fdt_addr_r}

-The bootefi command uses the device, the file name, and the file size (environment variable 'filesize') of the most recently loaded file when setting up the binary for execution.
-So the UEFI binary should be loaded last.
+When booting from a memory location it is unknown from which file it was loaded.

-The environment variable 'bootargs' is passed as load options in the UEFI system table.
-The Linux kernel EFI stub uses the load options as command line arguments.
+Therefore the bootefi command uses the device path of the block device partition or the network adapter and the file name of the most recently loaded PE-COFF file when setting up the loaded image protocol.

 Launching a UEFI binary from a FIT image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~